 The City Council committed to providing well maintained streets to our citizens.
-Although, this work started in 2012, there is a substantial amount of road repair yet to be completed.
 The Transportation Utility Fee was adopted and implemented in 2017 to address this need.
 The City improved a significant number of road segments last summer and this trend will be continuing.
 As a part of the pavement program, the City will also be addressing the need for adequate utilities under the pavement.
 The need for sidewalks and ADA facilities within our public rights-of-way continue.
 There will be a renewed commitment to address those locations that will provide the greatest benefit (ie. Critical Routes noted in the 2007 ADA Pedestrian Bike Plan; School Routes).